cfrco/goportal/README.md

 Send command to another terminal that running goportal in Go.

 ## Motivation
 Since continuously, I hope i can run a shell in Vim.
 But i don't find a good solution.
-When i find `tslime.vim` (https://github.com/jgdavey/tslime.vim).
+One day, I find `tslime.vim` (https://github.com/jgdavey/tslime.vim).
 But i don't use `tmux`.
 So I think I can write a program send command from terminal to terminal.

 ## Installation
 Install or update